 After an adventurous trip home, the oils were analysed and markets explored to supply the high-quality oils which farmers faithfully produce for Scatters.

 Cool Cape Breeze….

+While the plants are growing in the nursery, the land is prepared thoroughly.
+The farmers work tirelessly to remove weeds, trees and rocks.
+This process is very labour intensive and may take weeks to complete.
 Once the land is ready and the seedlings are ready, they are transplanted out.
 This process is done by hand and can take a week.
-The new plants will need daily water to ensure that they do not dry out or die.
+The new plants will need water daily to ensure that they do not dry out or die.

-There are currently 3 species growing here:
+There are currently three Eucalyptus tree species growing on this farm:

 - Eucalyptus Radiata